Welcome to PayPal!

 We may set limits on your withdrawals, and you can view any withdrawal limit by logging into your PayPal account.
 Completing the following steps can help us verify your PayPal account, which may allow us to remove any withdrawal cap:

-- Linking and confirming your credit or Visa debit card information.
+- Linking and confirming your credit card or Visa debit card information.

 Your PayPal balance may be held in any of the currencies supported by PayPal, and you may hold a balance in more than one of these currencies at the same time.

 If PayPal converts currency, it will be completed at the transaction exchange rate we set for the relevant currency exchange.
 The transaction exchange rate is adjusted regularly and includes a currency conversion fee applied and retained by us on a base exchange rate to form the rate applicable to your conversion.
-The base exchange rate is based on rates within the wholesale currency markets on the conversion day or the prior business day; or, if required by law or regulation, set at the relevant government reference rate(s).
-The transaction exchange rate applicable to your conversion may be applied immediately and without notice to you.
+The base exchange rate is based on rates within the wholesale currency markets on the conversion day or the prior Business Day; or, if required by law or regulation, set at the relevant government reference rate(s).

 PayPal will always perform the conversion for transactions where your PayPal balance or linked bank account is the payment method.